wandersonwhcr/k8s-examples/priority-class/README.md

 deployment limits memory container resource to 512M.
 Kubernetes will schedule only two high deployment `PriorityClass` because its memory limits.

+Priority classes only works with scheduling and will not check for readiness.

 ```
 k3d cluster create example \
     --servers 1 \